 And a fisheye lens is a different animal, wider view than this formula predicts.
 A regular lens is rectilinear, meaning it shows straight lines as straight lines, not curved.
 A fisheye is rather unconcerned about this distortion, and can show a wider view, poorly purists might say, but very wide, and very possibly interesting.

 In this equation, we can see that if the subject at s1 is at infinity, then 1/s1 is zero, so then s2 = f.
-This says that the marked focal length applies when focused at infinity.
+This is the marked focal length that applies when focused at infinity.

 Also if at 1:1 magnification, then s1 = s2, saying that the working macro distance in front of the lens is equal to the (extended at 1:1) distance to the sensor image plane (at 2x focal length).
 These are basics.

 The focal length measures from lens node to sensor.
 We compute the right triangle on center line, of half the sensor dimension, so the half lens angle = arctan (sensor dimension / (2 * focal length)).
 The Subject distance is in front of lens node, with same opposite angle.
 One way is that field dimension = 2 * distance * tan (center line half angle).
-The problem is that focal length f becomes longer when focused at close distances (but the opposite can be true of a few zoom lenses).
-That becomes an insignificant field of view difference at normal distances, 1 meter or more.
+The problem is that focal length f becomes longer when focused at close distances.
+That becomes insignificant in field of view at normal distances, 1 meter or more.